alakob/ai_code_converter/action_plan_save.md

 Create CSS variable-based theme settings (colors, backgrounds, etc.)
 Store theme preference in browser localStorage for persistence -->

+# DONE
 Step 2: Add Document Checkbox Row please not not break, the code. be careful not to break the dynamic dropdown.
 Create a new row above the Upload accordion in app.py Add a checkbox component labeled "Document" with a default checked state